chmykh/apl-life/README.md

 		: fn   (for) ?DO i ? cell +LOOP ;
 		cr tmp fn				\ 113 127
 ```
-This is not very readable, and us error-prone since we can easily forget the word `cell` before `+LOOP`, which would break the pointer arithmetic.
+This is not very readable, and is error-prone since we can easily forget the word `cell` before `+LOOP`, which would break the pointer arithmetic.
 But we can easily enhance the language syntax:
 ```
 : FOR   POSTPONE (for) POSTPONE ?DO ; immediate
 : EACH   POSTPONE cell POSTPONE +LOOP ; immediate